 Golden Arrow at Workspace

-In Fall 2018, Workspace is launching Golden Arrow, a rigorous AP-based curriculum for academically-geared high school students.
-This drop off program is offered two-days-a-weeks for both Humanities and STEM tracks.
+Workspace has launched Golden Arrow, a rigorous AP-based curriculum for academically-geared high school students.

 Inspired by programs offered at top prep schools such as Exeter, Stanford Online HS, Milton, and Andover, the Golden Arrow Humanities track will deliver a traditional classical liberal arts education.
 Students on the STEM track will be equipped with the skills, knowledge, experience, and competency to undertake their own independent scientific research studies and solve real-world problems.